-Safeguarding your future is a top priority for many individuals, and one effective way to achieve this is by understanding and utilising trusts.
+Safeguarding your family’s future is a top priority for many people across England and Wales, and one of the most effective ways to achieve this is by understanding and utilising trusts.
+England invented trust law over 800 years ago, and trusts remain one of the most powerful legal tools available for protecting your home, your savings, and your family’s inheritance.

-A trust is a legal setup where assets are given to trustees to manage for the benefit of others, providing control and protection for family assets, minors, or those unable to handle their affairs.
+A trust is a legal arrangement where assets are transferred to trustees to hold and manage for the benefit of named beneficiaries.
+It provides control and protection for family assets — shielding them from threats like care fees, divorce, inheritance tax (IHT), and sideways disinheritance — while ensuring that vulnerable family members, minors, or those unable to manage their own affairs are properly looked after.

-By understanding how trusts work, you can make informed decisions about your estate, ensuring that your assets are managed and distributed according to your wishes.
+By understanding how trusts work, you can make informed decisions about your estate, ensuring that your assets are managed and distributed according to your wishes — not left to chance, the courts, or local authority means-testing.

 Key Takeaways

-- Learn how to effectively utilise trusts for estate planning.
+- Learn how to effectively use trusts for inheritance tax planning and asset protection.

-- Discover how trusts can provide financial security for your loved ones.
+- Discover how trusts can provide financial security for your loved ones — protecting against care fees, divorce, and IHT.

-- Gain insight into the process of claiming a trust.
+- Gain insight into the process of setting up and claiming from a trust.

 Understanding Trusts in the UK

-Understanding trusts is essential for anyone looking to secure their family’s financial future in the UK.
-Trusts are a versatile tool in estate planning, allowing individuals to manage and distribute assets according to their wishes.
+Understanding trusts is essential for anyone looking to secure their family’s financial future.
+Trusts are not just for the wealthy — they’re for the smart.
+With the average home in England now worth around £290,000 and the inheritance tax nil rate band frozen at £325,000 since 2009, more ordinary families than ever are exposed to IHT, care fee depletion, and other threats to their wealth.
+Trusts are a versatile and time-tested tool in estate planning, allowing you to manage and distribute assets according to your wishes.

 What is a Trust?

-A trust is a legal arrangement where assets are held and managed by trustees for the benefit of beneficiaries.
-This structure provides a flexible way to control and protect assets, ensuring they are used for the intended purposes.
+A trust is a legal arrangement — not a legal entity — where assets are transferred to trustees who hold legal ownership and manage those assets for the benefit of named beneficiaries.
+The person who creates the trust is called the settlor.
+The trustees become the legal owners of the trust assets, but they must manage them according to the terms of the trust deed and in the best interests of the beneficiaries.
+This structure provides a flexible and powerful way to control and protect assets, ensuring they are used for the intended purposes.

-Different kinds of assets can be put into a trust, including cash, property, shares, and land.
-By doing so, individuals can ensure that their assets are managed and distributed in a manner that aligns with their intentions.
+Different kinds of assets can be placed into a trust, including cash, property, shares, investments, and land.
+By doing so, you can ensure that your assets are managed and distributed in a manner that aligns with your intentions — protected from care fees, divorce settlements, creditors, and inheritance tax.

 Types of Trusts Available in the UK